 In our Blogs on Developing an Exit Strategy and How to Prepare to Sell Your Business we talked about how to Maximize the Value of Manufacturing Your Business which is obviously a high priority for every business owner.
 But what if you could substantially increase the Net Value of your manufacturing business without changing anything in the business at all?
-As your Business Broker representing you in the sale of your business our primary goal is to sell your business for the maximum value, and we have found we can often help our clients achieve their financial goals by helping them increase the net value (after taxes) from the sale.
+As your Business Broker representing you in the sale of your business, our primary goal is to sell your business for the maximum value, and we have found we can often help our clients achieve their financial goals by helping them increase the net value (after taxes) from the sale.

 What do I mean by Net Value?
 I’m referring to what you actually realize for the sale of your business after taxes, your net after-tax proceeds.
-It’s great to build a business, increasing the value over the years, but frankly, it’s agonizing to think of giving up nearly half of the value you worked so hard to build to state and federal taxes!
+It’s great to build a business, increasing its value over the years, but frankly, it’s agonizing to think of giving up nearly half of the value you worked so hard to build to state and federal taxes!

 The old adage there are only two sure things in life, death and taxes, doesn’t have to be wholly true.
 There are tax strategies used by wealthy investors that can be implemented for small and midsize business owners where you can defer up to 93% of the taxes due at closing and often reduce the overall taxes by as much as 30% or more in some instances.
 While these tax strategies have been around since the 1970’s, they are not well known, and often overlooked unless your tax advisor-CPA is very familiar with tax strategies for business sales.

-Example of Business Sale Tax Liabilities with & without implementing a Tax Strategy
+Example of Business Sale Tax Liabilities with & without Implementing a Tax Strategy

 As an example, let’s say you sold your manufacturing business for $5 million with no seller note (I’ll discuss this later below).